stonedev-app/st7789-rust-rp2040/README.md

-# To Use ST7789 with Raspberry Pi Pico
+# To use ST7789 with Raspberry Pi Pico

 ## Description